jeremy-w/nerdcamp-flutter-2020.07/Day1.md

   - what gets run to create a flutter app for various platforms?
   - what are the inputs and build artifacts?
   - can you ship a binary library, or only open source?

+## Retro
+I got a lot of experience.
+Mostly via bugfix spelunking (shakes fist at dark mode) and going off track from the tutorial on purpose with looking at Cupertino behavior.

+- I am no good at timeboxing.
+I'll need to re-evaluate the rest of the week after this.
+I think this mostly means gluing the build spelunking onto Tuesday.
+- CupertinoApp seems much less used.
+Docs are scant.
+- Dark Mode doesn't seem to be enabled by default.
+I can't even find instructions on making Text work right for dark mode with a CupertinoApp rather than a MaterialApp.
+- Rotation is borked on iOS.
+- No Safe Area?!

 ## Codelab 1
 https://codelabs.developers.google.com/codelabs/first-flutter-app-pt1/#0